arjunverano95/goddess-story-library/README.md

 - Speech-to-text lookup of card details
 - Easy viewing of set list cards with filters
-- Complete\* list of all Goddess Story Cards
+- Complete\* list of all Goddess Story cards

 More features will be added soon! ✨